Car Buying Strategies

 Normally, we aren't big fans of CVTs.
 They tend to be clunky in their power delivery and, when they break down, they are insanely difficult and expensive to repair.
 So they kind of double-whammy you.
 But Honda puts out some good CVTs, and this is one of them.
 Its power delivery is smooth, and it never seems to get lost searching for gears.
 Its response feels natural.

-Reasons Not to Buy a 2021 Honda CR-V – The Cons
+Reasons You May Not Like the 2021 Honda CR-V – The Cons

 1. A Finicky Touchscreen Without a Separate Tuning Knob